 If you forget your BIOS password, you can clear it by erasing the CMOS Real Time Clock (RTC) RAM.
-See section 2.6 Jumpers for information on how to erase the RTC RAM.
+See section 2.6 Slide switch and jumper for information on how to erase the RTC RAM.

 After you have set a supervisor password, the other items appear to allow you to change other security settings.